-Consider Refinancing and Consolidating
+Consider Refinancing and Consolidating Debt

 Consolidation is another option for making your monthly payments more manageable.
-If you had to take out multiple loans to pay for your education, rolling them into one streamlines your payments.
-For students carrying multiple loans, each of those lenders will expect a set repayment each month, and many times those payments add up to an unmanageable situation.
+If you had to take out multiple loans to pay for your education, rolling them into one loan streamlines your payments.
+For students carrying numerous loans, each of those lenders will expect a set repayment each month, and many times those payments add up to an unmanageable situation.